jeiang/jeiang/README.md

 - [X] F# - Accidentally happened upon it and learned about the existence of functional programming.
 - [X] C# - Started using it at an internship, picked it up super quickly thanks in part to learning F#.
 - [X] Powershell - Used it to automate a bunch of stuff when I used Windows.
 Super easy to script with.
-- [ ] V - Discovered while browsing github, super easy to learn/use (assuming it doesn't bug out).
-Still in alpha but I hope to use it in future!
 - [ ] Rust - Watched some tech talks about it and got interested.
 One of my favorite programs, [Czkawka](https://github.com/qarmin/czkawka) is written in Rust.